Rec the Experience

 Voice Search Exploration

-Adding voice features could appeal to broader users if they want to increase facility usage
+Adding voice features could appeal to broader users

 Final Presentation Video